hojjunekim/orbslam3/README.md

 The issue I had is
 * rclcpp node does not provide anything (tf2, tracked image, pose topics etc)
 * stereo-inertial node did not work because of QOS setting in IMU subscriber.
 * SLAM pose was optical frame pose expressed in OpenCV frame, but I needed camera frame pose in ROS FLU coordinate.

+Standalone C++ ORB-SLAM3 repository is [here](https://github.com/jnskkmhr/ORB-SLAM3-STEREO-FIXED.git). \
+It is modified for this repository.

 ---

 ## Prerequisites